By Kevin Wilkerson, PubClub.com Nightlife Blogger

 8.)
 There Are Good Party Festivals in Switzerland.
 The biggest of them all is the Zurich Street Parade, a moving techno party with world-class DJs on floats going through Old Town.
 Hundreds of thousands of people attend this annual event, which in 2012 is Aug.
 11. But that’s not all, for just a 20-minute train ride from Zurich in Winterthur is Albanifest, a three-day music and food festival with bands on stages all over town that literally goes non-stop on Saturday and Sunday.
 It’s held the last weekend of June.
 And in July there’s the oddly-named Blue Balls Festival in Lucerne.
 It’s a music festival by the water; past performers have included Billy Idol.

 10.)
 Sundays Are Slow in Switzerland.
-The exceptions are the Apres bars at ski resorts and along the water in Old Town Zurich in the summer.
+The exceptions are the Apres bars at ski resorts and along the water in Old Town Zurich on sunny summer afternoons.